azeam/powerupp/README.md

-# powerupp
+# PowerUPP
 **Simple GUI for UPP (https://github.com/sibradzic/upp)**

 ![Screenshot](http://bufonaturvard.se/pics/powerupp2.png)

 This is a tool for easy GUI adjustments (of a selected number) of values in the AMD PowerPlay table on Linux.
-For now only Navi 10 (Radeon 5000 series*) graphic cards are supported.
-If you can provide data for other graphic cards, please do so!
+AMD Navi 10 (Radeon 5000 series*) graphic cards are supported and there is *experimental* support for "Big Navi" (Radeon 6000 series) in the [big navi branch](https://github.com/azeam/powerupp/tree/bignavi) (requires latest [UPP](https://github.com/sibradzic/upp) version, please report if you try it out).

 The reason for creating this is that the OverDrive settings were still not working for Navi 10 cards when I started working on it (kernel <5.5).
 Thanks to sibradzic and his work with UPP it is possible to adjust the settings anyway (and no need to set `ppfeaturemask` kernel options), but it can be hard to interpret the vast number of settings from the `pp_table` file, hence this GUI.

-For those of you who own a Navi 10 card and are on a kernel <5.5 and want to overclock/undervolt etc., or if you want to tinker with values not available in the OverDrive settings for more extreme or precise overclocking - this application can make the process easier.
+For those of you who own a Navi card and are on a kernel <5.5 and want to overclock/undervolt etc., or if you want to tinker with values not available in the OverDrive settings for more extreme or precise overclocking - this application can make the process easier.

 Despite the simple appearence, this is a powerful tool that can potentially damage your graphics card if care is not taken.
 It is in early development and my first attempt at coding in C (probably a whole lot of bad code examples, but I will try to improve the code base over time).
 On my system it is fully functional in its current state, but use at your own risk!